tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 *Shared Queue* is a FIFO(First-In-First-Out) queue created per a pair of `vm_id` and the name of the queue.
 And A *queue id* is assigned uniquely to the pair (vm_id, name) which is used for enqueue/dequeue operations.

- As you expect, the operations such as "enqueue" and "dequeue" have thread-safeness or cross-VM-safeness.
+ As you expect, the operations such as "enqueue" and "dequeue" have thread-safety and cross-VM-safety.
 Let's look at the *Shared Queue* related API in [hostcall.go](../proxywasm/hostcall.go):;

 ```golang
 // DequeueSharedQueue dequeues an data from the shared queue of the given queueID.